Studio3T/robomongo/docs/BuildRobo3TOnMacAndLinux.md

-Building Robo 3T (Mac OS X and Linux)
+Building Robo 3T (macOS and Linux)
 ==================

 A. Prerequisites